VR lets you really understand your BIM-model

 Worked in tech-companies for the last 25 years, lately within the openBIM ecosystem, and now one step further with Vrex.

 I realised this after having worked with BIM models for years and navigating on a 2D screen with a mouse.
-When I put the VR-googles on, it was like – aha, now we’re talking!
+When I put the VR headset on, it was like – aha, now we’re talking!
 In Virtual Reality (VR) you can really fly inside the model.

 Vrex is a functional working tool, a powerful solution for construction and infrastructure projects that utilizes openBIM.
 This makes data and information flow seamless between the platforms.